 As an alternative, the Stimulus Editor utility automates the process of defining the transient behavior of stimulus devices.
 The Stimulus Editor allows you to create analog stimuli which generate sine wave, repeating pulse, exponential pulse, single-frequency FM, and piecewise linear waveforms.
-It also facilitates creating digital stimuli with complex timing relations.
 This applies to both stimulus symbols placed in your schematic as well as new ones that you might create.